Deejo Knife Review

 - 1 star: 7%

 Happy customers write of good quality, a sharp blade, and a lovely smelling handle.
 One Deejo Knife review reads, “The blade comes sharp with a nice grind on it, ready for use right out of the box.”
-We’d hope so, but sharp knives aren’t always guaranteed with some brands.
+I’d hope so, but sharp knives aren’t always guaranteed with some brands.
 It’s good to know this brand’s knives are.

 Complaints about the blade vary.
 Some have issues with the lack of grip, others with keeping it sharp.
 One wrote, “Design is great–a very pretty blade.
 What I dislike is the flimsy hinge and generally fragility of the knife.”
-They didn’t expand on exactly what that means, but we take it as it might not hold up to tough jobs.
+They didn’t expand on exactly what that means, but I take it as it might not hold up to tough jobs.

 The review assessed the knife from handle to tip, remarking on the quality locking mechanism and variety of sizes from the Deejo 15g knife to the 37g.

 Addressing the quality of steel, the review read, “to people complaining about its inexpensive 420HC steel, well it’s a budget knife after all and you can’t expect a $200 steel in it.”
-Great point, but we also appreciate that despite a medium-level quality of steel, the reviewer still found it does the trick for a number of jobs.
+Great point, but I also appreciate that despite a medium-level quality of steel, the reviewer still found it does the trick for a number of jobs.

 Were there any issues the review blogger found?
 Yes, but they were minimal, including an uncomfortable handle and no assisted stud.
 Their final words were, “don’t expect it to crack open a coconut for you.”
-Just like the Amazon review, we now know Deejo UL knives aren’t for hardcore tasks.
+Just like the Amazon review, I now know Deejo UL knives aren’t for hardcore tasks.

 Some points the review mentioned about the Deejo Juniper Knife: